ATFutures/who3/scenarios/README.md

 confidence intervals around these estimates.

-The framework enables us to model changes in mode share that would result from changes in any variable, categorical or continuous,
+The framework enables us to model changes in mode share that would result from changes in any variable, categorical or continuous.
+The change

   - ‘Get walking’, referring to a global (meaning without spatial input components, but with spatially distributed consequences) walking